Frequently Asked Questions

 How can my company acquire testing for essential personnel?

 On April 27, 2020 the CDC updated the criteria to guide evaluation and laboratory testing priorities.
-The new guidance identifies two categories; High Priority and Priority.
+The new CDC guidance identifies two categories; High Priority and Priority.
 Decisions about testing remain at the discretion of state and local health departments and/or individual clinicians.
 The new guidance includes screening of persons without symptoms if prioritized by state or local plans.

 CESER is working with multiple FEMA task forces and federal, industry and state partners to identify new testing options and best practices as they become available.
 Energy industry suppliers and infrastructure operators are identifying “essential” and “mission essential” employees for prioritized COVID-19 testing.
 More information regarding prioritized testing requests can be found in this industry letter to national organizations representing state and local government leaders.
 The Electricity Subsector Coordinating Council also updated Testing and Protecting Mission Essential Control Center and Generation Facility Personnel.